joseaverde/TFG/report/srs/config.typ

 ///
 /// - id (str): Class short identifier.
 Typically the first letter of the name, e.g. `"R"`.
 /// - name (str): Class name.
+/// - namer (function, auto): Function that gives a display name to the items of the class, of form `(class-tag: array, id: str, fields: dictionary, index: int, root-class-name: str, class-name: str) -> str`.
+If `auto`, it inherits from its ancestors (root classes can't set it as `auto`).
+/// - identifier (function, auto): Function that gives an unique identifier to each item of the class, of form `(class-tag: array, id: str, fields: dictionary, index: int, root-class-name: str, class-name: str) -> str`.
+If `auto`, it inherits from its ancestors (root classes can't set it as `auto`).
 /// - fields (dictionary): Set of fields that apply to the class.
 Generate them using `make-field`.
 /// - classes (dictionary): sub-classes belonging to this class.
 Fields belonging to this class are inherited by classes.
 Generate them using `make-class`.
 /// - origins (dictionary): List of classes that are the origin to this class.
 Note that *only* a "terminal class", that is, a *class without classes* can have origins.
 Generate them using `make-origins`.